petersulyok/smfc/README.md

  - SATA hard disks are organized into a RAID array
  - the RAID array will go to standby mode recurrently

-This feature is monitoring the power state of SATA hard disks (with the help of the `smartctl`) and will put the whole array to standby mode if a few members are already stepped into that.
+This feature monitors the power state of SATA hard disks (with the help of `smartctl`) and will put the whole array into standby mode if a few members have already stepped into that state.
 With this feature, the situation can be avoided where the array is partially in standby mode while other members are still active.
 SCSI disks are not compatible with this feature.

 ### 4. Hard disk compatibility